inspired/TA-SplunkMisc/README.md

 	| expandtoken

 ### Also add in legacy ES Drilldowns
 This will add drilldowns as response tasks.
-Add this at the end of the search before expandtoken
+Add this at the end of the search before expandtoken.
 TODO: Add the drilldown_latest and drilldown_earliest

 	```